-The Fourteenth Annual NACNS Clinical Nurse Specialist Preceptor of the Year Award will be presented during the 2022 Annual Conference.
+The Annual Preceptor of the Year Award will be presented during the 2023 Annual Conference.

 The purpose of the award is to nationally recognize an NACNS member for outstanding professional achievement as a Clinical Nurse Specialist (CNS) Preceptor.
-The award acknowledges a CNS preceptor who has demonstrated commitment to teach, coach and mentor CNS students to achieve CNS competencies in the nurse, patient, and organizational spheres as reflected in the NACNS Statement on CNS Practice and Education.
+The award acknowledges a CNS preceptor who has demonstrated commitment to teach, coach and mentor CNS students and/or CNS new graduates to achieve CNS competencies in the nurse, patient, and organizational spheres as reflected in the NACNS Statement on CNS Practice and Education.

 Please review the criteria and submit a completed application with corresponding rationale supporting candidates who you recommend for this award.

-- The candidate may be nominated by a CNS.
+- The candidate must be nominated by a colleague who can affirm and speak to the candidate’s CNS work.

 - Candidate meets their state of residence’s requirements for CNS recognition by their state board of nursing.